 I like wearing the stuff I generate, so I again prepared the new visual for print.
-Just as with the dots, I opted for a skin tone of Tim on the album cover.
-I went with a dark grey t-shirt so both colours are based on the album cover.
-Sadly, the t-shirt is not in yet as I am writing this post.
-So no image of me wearing the t-shirt just yet.
-But I do have an image render of the shop where I had it printed:
+Just as with the dots, I picked a colour of the album cover.
+I opted for a skin tone of Tim’s picture on the album for the line, and went with a dark grey from the picture for the t-shirt.
+Here’s a picture of me wearing the line-based Avicii t-shirt:

 I have to say: I am (again) really happy with the result.
 I like how it looks like ‘a t-shirt with an abstract line’, even though that line represents the music of Avicii’s posthumous album.

 A personal note